patooworld/PWCloud/Developer-Getting-Started-Guide.md

 - [VSCode](https://code.visualstudio.com/) We have multiple integrations with VSCode's task system so it's highly recommended to use that as your Editor/IDE.

-# Setting up NodeJS & Yarn:

-Right now we're using Node 10.
-You can do `nvm install 10.16.3` to install that version.
-This creates a virtual node installation handled and managed by nvm.

-The recommended way of installing yarn is through npm.
-So `npm install -g yarn`.

-If you are on Windows or Linux 64 bit systems and would like to compile to 32 bits, you'll need to set the `npm_config_arch` environment to `ia32` before running `yarn`.
-This will compile all native node modules for a 32 bit architecture.

-**Note:** For more information on how to install NPM modules globally on UNIX systems without resorting to `sudo`, refer to [this guide](http://www.johnpapa.net/how-to-use-npm-global-without-sudo-on-osx/).

 # Source Code

 ## Getting Authenticated

-If you're a new Microsoft employee, you will need to connect your github account to the Microsoft org.
-Ask a co-worker what the process on that is.
+If you're a new Microsoft employee, you will need to connect your Github account to the Microsoft org.
+Ask a co-worker what the process of that is.

 If you're an outside contributor, simply fork the codebase and make a PR against ours with your changes.